ShengCN/A-renderer-from-scratch/README.md

 * mplemented the paper: “Popescu, V., Mei, C., Dauble, J., & Sacks, E. (2006, September).
 Reflectedscene impostors for realistic reflections at interactive rates.
 In Computer Graphics Forum (Vol. 25, No. 3, pp. 313-322).
 Oxford, UK and Boston, USA: Blackwell Publishing, Inc.”

 ## Sample Result
-The implementation of the paper: (A BB method for rendering reflections in rasterization pipeline) https://www.youtube.com/watch?v=iYsKDUyzpSc
+The implementation of the paper: (A billboard method for rendering reflections in rasterization pipeline) https://www.youtube.com/watch?v=iYsKDUyzpSc